Activities and Games

 iCivics, founded by former Supreme Court Justice Sandra Day O’Connor to bolster civic education and engagement, has put together an online library chock-full of free lesson plans on government and the Constitution for teachers and civics games for students.

 Kids Voting USA organizes authentic mock elections for students across the country.
 Its website has a resources page for the 2012 presidential election and free K–12 classroom activities covering four themes: Elections and Voting, Democracy and the People, Informed Citizen, and Civic Engagement.

 Scholastic’s Election 2012 website features updates on all the election news from the Kids Press Corps, an “election central” resources section, maps, games, videos, and more.

-Ben’s Guide to U.S. Government for Kids, a project of the federal Government Printing Office, is tailored for teachers, parents, and students from grades K–12.
+Ben’s Guide to U.S. Government for Kids, a project of the federal Government Publishing Office, is tailored for teachers, parents, and students from grades K–12.
 It has age-appropriate online lessons, links, and games on topics ranging from the branches of government and elections to citizenship and the legislative process.

 The Learning Network blog offers teaching ideas, resources, lesson plans, and links to relevant background material from The New York Times and beyond.